1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51cA0gImCZL._SL500_.jpg)

-The book is full with great ideas like:
+The book is full of great ideas like:

-- goals are for losers, systems are for winners;
+- goals are for losers, and systems are for winners;
 - a combination of skills at which you are "good enough" can make you really valuable.

 And many more.
 I'm definitely going to reread soon!